 According to Art.
 66 of the Russian Family Code, non-residential parent is entitled to maintain contact with the child and to participate in his/her upbringing and education.
 In this regard, parents may reach a written agreement about the manner of exercise of parental rights by the non-residential parent.
 If the parents are unable to come to an agreement, any dispute between them shall be decided by a court, with the participation of the local child protection body.
 The parent with whom the child resides should not hinder the child’s contact with the other parent, unless such contact undermines the child’s physical or psychological health or moral development.
 In practice however, the parent may exert a psychological manipulation over a child to provoke hostility towards other parent – a so-called ‘parental alienation syndrome‘ (the term was introduced by an American child psychiatrist Richard Gardner in 1985).

-Local child protection body may also assist a non-residential parent in pursuing his/her visitation/contact/access right.
-In cross-border cases a parent might apply to one of 8 courts competent to hear cases in the framework of the 1980 Hague Convention.
+In addition, local child protection body may assist a non-residential parent in pursuing his/her visitation right.
+In cross-border cases a parent might apply to one of 8 courts competent to hear cases in the framework of the 1980 Child Abduction Convention.